How to Prepare for a Car Accident Before It Happens

 Documents to keep in the glove box

-Supplies to include in the emergency kit
+Supplies for the emergency kit

 Phone apps and digital tools for accident documentation